 We recognize in ourselves the hopeless questioning gaze in the distress of a suddenly wounded child.
 We also see that it is not a dishonest experience, but one capable of reversible insights regarding exuberant, competitive, playfulness of our growth into freedom.
 The principle that, it is only business or it is just politics, accepts harm without limits as mere spoils.

-Because I just said that, I will “reflect” for a moment.
+Because of that, “reflect” for a moment.